Venezuela claims Guinness World Record for largest orchestra | Technology

 Venezuela claims Guinness World Record for largest orchestra

-Venezuela's National System of Youth and Children's Orchestras - known as "El Sistema" - has set a new Guinness record for the world's largest orchestra, the country's government said on Saturday.
-A week ago more than 12,000 musicians played a classical piece together for more than five minutes as they sought to beat a Russian record that was set two years ago.

-Venezuela's National System of Youth and Children's Orchestras - known as "El Sistema" - has set a new Guinness record for the world's largest orchestra, the country's government said on Saturday.
+Venezuela's National System of Youth and Children's Orchestras - known as "El Sistema" - has set a new Guinness record for the world's largest orchestra with 8,573 musicians playing together, the country's government said on Saturday.

 "El Sistema" counts some 350,000 children and youths among its rank, playing in a network of 180 orchestras.